bcgov/nr-permitting-etl/readme.md

      - Body: Set the body to the `json_output` attribute.
      - Response Handling: Capture the response in an attribute (e.g., `response_output`) for further processing or logging.

+## How to Use in Fabric Pipelines

+1. Add the required notebook scripts to your Fabric pipeline.
+2. Configure the pipeline to load the appropriate `rules.json` and `lifecycle_map.json` files.
+3. Define the input source (e.g., Oracle, CSV) and output destination for the `ProcessEventSet` JSON.
+4. Run the pipeline to process the data and generate the output.

 ## Optional: Use in Any ETL Tool

 ### Using the Universal ETL Logic Module

 A standalone script leveraging the same core logic is available in `permit_etl_core.py`.
-This script can be integrated into automation tools such as Airflow, Azure Data Factory, or Fabric Pipelines.
-Additionally, you can use `run_etl.py` to orchestrate data transformations across various ETL platforms, including Airbyte, Fabric, and others.
+This script can be integrated into automation tools such as Airflow, Azure Data Factory, or other ETL platforms.
+Additionally, you can use `run_etl.py` to orchestrate data transformations across various ETL platforms.

 #### Output